POSTDOCTORAL FACT SHEET

 - Native Pacific Islanders (Polynesian/Micronesian)

 - Puerto Ricans

 Applications will be evaluated by panels of distinguished scholars selected by the Academies.
-The panels will use academic records, essays, letters of recommendation, the application itself, and other appropriate materials as the basis for determining the extent to which candidates meet the eligibility requirements and the selection criteria.
+The panels will use academic records, essays, letters of recommendation, the application itself, and other appropriate materials as the basis for determining the extent to which candidates meet the eligibility requirements and the positive factors for selection.
 The quality of the plan of study or research, the bibliography, the appropriateness of the proposed fellowship activities, the choice of host institution, and the potential for career enhancement will also be carefully reviewed.

-Review panels may also look at additional factors such as the likelihood that the applicant will fully utilize 9 to 12 months of postdoctoral support.
+Review panels may also look at additional factors such as the likelihood that the applicant will fully utilize 9 or 12 months of postdoctoral support.